usafa-astro-331/astro-331-2024-spring/labs/lab_04a_attitude_determination/README.md

 ## attitude determination

 Using a string loop, hang the motor platform from the hook above your workstation.
-Place FlatSAT and the battery holder on the platform and secure with tape.
+Place FlatSAT and the battery holder on the platform and secure both with tape.
 Insert all battery cells and connect the BEC’s 5V output to FlatSAT’s Vin pin.

+**Remember: Do not connect the battery’s 12 V output to FlatSAT at any time during this lab. **

-Gently spin FlatSAT several times.
-Ensure you get at least 3 complete revolutions uninterrupted.
-Also spin it it back and forth several times.
+Spin FlatSAT gently back and forth several times.

+Let FlatSAT rotate slowly through at least 3 complete revolutions.

-Spin FlatSAT quickly (at least 1 RPM).
+Spin FlatSAT quickly (at least 1 RPM) through at least 3 complete revolutions.